maximebf/atomik/docs/en/manual/views.md

 a layout that will be used with all views.

 The layout will be rendered after the view has been rendered.
-The output of the view will be pass to the layout as a variable named $contentForLayout.
+The output of the view will be pass to the layout as a variable named `$contentForLayout`.
 Layouts are rendered the same way as views.

 Layouts can be placed in the *app/views* or *app/layouts* directories.
 The file extension is the same as the one for views.

-The layout name to use has to be defined in the *app/layout* configuration key.
+The layout name to use has to be defined in the *app.layout* configuration key.
 If the value is false (which is the default), no layout will be used.

-The layout can be disabled at runtime by calling *Atomik::disableLayout()*.
+The layout can be disabled at runtime by calling `Atomik::disableLayout()`.
 It can later be re-enabled by passing false as argument to the same method.

     // app/views/_layout.phtml